-- In a different pan heat oil and fry the eggs.
+- In a different pan heat leftover oil and fry the eggs.

-- Place a slice of ham on each galette with a tbsp of cheese
+- Place a slice of ham on each galette with a tablespoon of cheese

 - Flip the sides into the centre, transfer to a plate and top with a fried egg to serve.

 Disclaimer: The nutritional information provided is approximate and is calculated using online tools.
 Information can vary depending on various factors, but we have endeavoured to be as accurate as possible.

 Detailed instructions for this recipe, including step by step photographs, hints and tips, can be found in the main article.